AsaTyr2018/VisionTrain/README.md

 base model, learning rate, batch size, and network rank.
 These defaults are derived from the markdown reports under the `info` directory.

+### VRAM Estimate

+An information box displays a rough VRAM estimate based on the current batch size and network rank.
+The value updates whenever you change these settings or select a new preset.

 ### Setup

 Install all dependencies in a Python virtual environment: